-If I have a cesarean section, when can I return to exercise?
+Q: If I had a cesarean section, when can I return to exercise?

-A cesarean section is major abdominal surgery.
+A: A cesarean section is major abdominal surgery.
 Recovery from surgery will vary from individual to individual.
-And like any major surgery, it is advisable to seek physical therapy afterwards.
+And like any major surgery, it is advisable to seek physical therapy afterward.
 A physical therapist’s work is incredibly valuable to promote tissue healing and to prescribe therapeutic exercises to regain abdominal strength.
 A therapist can perform soft tissue work (different than massage work) to break up any adhesions in the scar and around the incision site.
-Your scar area should not hurt or cause discomfort after it’s fully healed.
-When you return to your healthcare provider for your six week check-up inquire about physical therapy.
-The sooner you seek help after surgery, the better.
-(Read “Bigger Postpartum Challenges Than Just Baby Weight“.)
+Your scar area should not hurt, tingle, pucker, or cause discomfort after it’s fully healed.
+When you return to your healthcare provider for your six-week check-up inquire about physical therapy.
+The sooner you seek support after surgery, the better.

-Deep belly breaths are simple and the most effective exercise to practice to re-engage core muscles.
-Pelvic floor muscles were stressed through your entire pregnancy and are the main muscle group responsible for pushing your baby out during delivery.
-These muscles together with their surrounding tissue help stabilize other muscles in our body, support abdominal muscles for strengthening, and can prevent back pain and urine leaks when working properly.
+A: Deep belly breaths are simple and the most effective exercise to practice to re-engage core muscles.
+Pelvic floor muscles were stressed throughout your entire pregnancy and are the main muscle group responsible for pushing your baby out during delivery.
+These muscles together with their surrounding tissue help stabilize other muscles in our body, support abdominal muscles, and can prevent back pain and urine leaks when working properly.
 Even if you had a cesarean section, starting deep belly breaths will help restore muscle memory.
-It is common that you will experience urinary leakage the first few weeks after childbirth—but it’s not normal if you continue to leak three or four months later, a year later.
-Practice deep belly breaths to restore your pelvic strength.
-Be your best advocate and share with your doctor if you continue to leak urine well after your child is born, there is help.
+It is common that you will experience urinary leakage the first few weeks after childbirth—but it’s not normal if you continue to leak three or four months later, or a year later.
+Practicing deep belly breaths can help to restore pelvic muscle strength.
+Be your best advocate and share with your doctor if you continue to leak urine weeks after your child is born, there is help.

-The “baby blues” is a short-lived period of mild depression postpartum extremely common among new moms, affecting up to 85% of new moms, according to the American College of Obstetricians and Gynecologists.
+The “baby blues” is a short-lived period of mild depression postpartum and extremely common among new moms, affecting up to 85% of new moms, according to the American College of Obstetricians and Gynecologists.
 Alarmingly, one in ten of these women will experience the most severe form of the baby blues, postpartum depression (PPD).
-Read an inspiring story of “One Mom’s Personal Journey through PPD“.

 Recent studies have shown staying active and exercising after birth can be helpful in reducing symptoms of depression.
-Know that you are not alone, seek out a support group in your area or call a hotline.
-If you live in Chicago, check out groups such as the Chicago New Moms Group, and the Blossom Method for support.
+Know that you are not alone, seek out a support group in your area or call a hotline dedicated to postpartum depression, 1-800-PPD-MOMS (1-800-773-6667).

-I’ve started exercising again and heard about an abdominal wall separation.
+Q: I’ve started exercising again and heard about an abdominal wall separation.
 What is it, and how will I know if I have a separation?

-I want to return to exercise safely after baby, where do I begin?
+Q: I want to return to exercise safely but where do I begin?